MECH2-at-Github/CaseWorks/README.md

+# FAQs
+Q: Is it stable?
+A: As stable as anyone working in CaseWorks.
+Q: Why did you make this:
+A: I don't like to be miserable while I work.

 # Installation

 Tip: Right click links and then click "Open link in new tab".
 Tabs can be closed after doing the install.